JujuAdams/Vinyl/docs/4.0/Configuration.md

 ## "Loose JSON" Syntax

 Vinyl's configuration file is, basically, written as [JSON](https://en.wikipedia.org/wiki/JSON), a popular data interchange format.
 However, JSON is a pain in the bum to write by hand so Vinyl uses its own custom JSON-like syntax (which I'm going to call "Loose JSON" in lieu of a snappier name).
-If you've written JSON before then you'll grasp it very quickly, and I think that Loose JSON is a lot faster to write.
+If you've written JSON before then you'll grasp it very quickly, and I think that Loose JSON is faster and easier to write.

 In brief: